Why is this survey taking place?

 How did you get my address?

 You have been sent a questionnaire because you were randomly selected from the postal address file (PAF).
 PAF is a collection of over 29 million Royal Mail postal addresses and 1.8 million postcodes.
-About 60,000 addresses in England have been selected for this wave of the Active Lives Survey.
+About 40,000 to 60,000 addresses in England have been selected for this wave of the Active Lives Survey.

 Will I be identifiable in the results?